katerynaf/security/README.md

 #### Encryption

 Encryption is implemented with a standard RC4 algorithm.
+Although RC4 is not as secure as AES, it is simple and fast.
+There are rumors that the NSA has broken RC4, but my understanding of RC4 vulnerabilities is that they derive from 'man-in-the-middle' attacks with large volumes of traffic, or other access to millions of encrypted files needed for cracking through a statistical analysis.
+This code presumes that your secrets will change and move over the wire infrequently (i.e., a few times, not the millions of times that would be required for a hack); it also assums that you are encrypting only a handful of files (i.e., not the millions of files that would be required for a statistical attack).
+The advantage of using the "alleged" RC4 algorithm (ARC4) is that you can direclty inspect the code and confirm that it is the industry standard.
+Switching another algorithm such as AES would probably require you to install another module (such as pycrypto - https://pypi.python.org/pypi/pycrypto), and that involves security risks of it's own and a more complicated distribution.

-Generate a long, random sequence of ASCII characters and save it into a local file.
-This project includes the file `security.rc4` as an example, but you should change it.
+Please note that you should NOT use the `security.rc4` file included in this repo - that is for demonstration.
+You should generate your own, unique, long, random sequence of ASCII characters and save it into your own `security.rc4` file.

 #### Disclaimer